Damnoen Saduak Floating Market: The Biggest Floating Market in Bangkok

-3. Don’t be fooled with the fees.
+3. Don’t be fooled by the fees.
 At first 800 but my husband knew the trick.

-600 Baht for a 2 hour ride on a private motor boat which means just my husband and I along with the boat driver.
+600 Baht for a 2-hour ride on a private motorboat which means just my husband and me along with the boat driver.

 Things to Enjoy in Damnoen Saduak Floating Market

 If you’re in for something exotic, this is the perfect place for you.
 Foods in variety are in this area.
 Familiar foods are sold as well so don’t worry if you’re not ready to eat something exotic.
 I had a grumpy stomach during our travel here so I bought roasted squid with vegetable salad.
 I also had soup which was a bit odd to me but I ate it.

 Houses and greenery greet you in every corner of the river.
 The water isn’t clear which isn’t a problem.
 It’s a river in the first place.

 There are plenty of local products to choose from.
 From silk to souvenirs.